jpsm83/health/documentation/n8n/article_rewrite.md

 ## 4. OUTPUT FORMAT
 **CRITICAL: You must output the result in the exact JSON format specified below.
 No other format is acceptable.**

-If the article is processed successfully, return the rewritten content in this exact JSON format:
+Return the rewritten content in this exact JSON format:

 {
   "mainTitle": "Rewritten main title here",